zyedidia/micro/runtime/help/commands.md

 * `replace "search" "value" flags`: This will replace `search` with `value`.
    The `flags` are optional.
-   At this point, there is only one flag: `c`, which enables `check` mode which asks if you'd like to perform the replacement each time.
+   At this point, there is only one flag: `-c`, which enables `check` mode which asks if you'd like to perform the replacement each time.

    Note that `search` must be a valid regex.
 If one of the arguments